-Creative work can be difficult sometimes.
-Whether you are discovering that you want to explore difficult themes or subjects, or you are getting emotionally caught up in your story and aren’t sure what to do about that, it is important for any creative person – no matter what their age or experience is – to know how to take care of themselves.
+Making creative work can be tough sometimes.
+Whether you’re exploring difficult themes or subjects, or you’re getting emotionally caught up in your story and aren’t sure what to do about that, it is important for any creative person – no matter what their age or experience is – to know how to take care of themselves.

 Whether it is to do with your creative life or not, please remember that if you’re feeling low or uncertain, or just need to talk to somebody – ChildLine is an excellent place to start.

 Here are some very quick tips for how to support yourself as a creative person:

 Sometimes that urge to make something can overwhelm us – this is true for all ages of people.
 When that happens, it’s a good idea to just find a place to pause and stop.